 After a rapid implementation, the service provider’s employees were the first to reap the benefits.
 They were able to issue service requests and report on all service areas quickly and efficiently, without repeatedly contacting brokers to receive the correct information.
 The company achieved 80% reduction of internal processing time, as well as considerable improvement in customer satisfaction and net promoter scores.

 We’ve got three boards now with feedback from brokers.
 They’re happy, and the people on the floor, in the business here are happy as well.
 It’s a win-win benefit.

 For example, a process that required employees to talk to brokers on the phone to locate particular transactions used to take five minutes.
 To perform each search, employees also had to open a number of emails which could be found in up to eight different mailboxes, while also minding the brokers who were on hold.

 With Enate and UiPath, the same transaction can be finished in merely 20 seconds because all the mailboxes and systems are centralized.
 This allows employees to enhance each phone interaction and deliver more services to brokers.

-A particular process that was previously taking 24 days per transaction, once automated with UiPath and Enate, only took an average seven days.
+A particular process that was previously taking 24 days per transaction, once automated with UiPath and Enate, only took an average of seven days.
 It not only saved time to process, but the transactions have doubled.
 There lies the solutions’ immense efficiency.

 One year later, the company has seen potential in sharing its newly-adopted technologies with other group entities and corporate customers and has engaged them into being open towards automation.